ExpReS-VLA: Specializing Vision-Language-Action Models Through Experience Replay and Retrieval: Related Work

+\paragraph{Fine-tuning, Catastrophic Forgetting, and Experience Replay} Domain adaptation traditionally relies on full network fine-tuning~\cite{crammer2008learning, Brohan2023}, but this is impractical for on-device adaptation due to GPU memory requirements and catastrophic forgetting~\cite{MCCLOSKEY1989109, aleixo2023catastrophic}, where acquiring new knowledge erases old skills.
+Prior approaches include regularization-based methods such as Elastic Weight Consolidation~\cite{pnas.1800157115}, architectural approaches like progressive networks~\cite{rusu2016progressive} and iterative pruning~\cite{mallya2018packnet}, retrieval-augmented continual learning combining P-RAG~\cite{su2025parametric} with mixture models~\cite{long2025drae, ghahramani1999variational}, parameter-efficient fine-tuning via LoRA~\cite{xu2023parameterefficientfinetuningmethodspretrained, hu2021loralowrankadaptationlarge}, and meta-learning~\cite{hospedales2021meta}.
+Experience replay, which stores and replays past experiences to mitigate forgetting~\cite{rolnick2019experiencereplaycontinuallearning}, is inspired by biological memory consolidation~\cite{van_de_Ven_2025, hu2019overcoming} but faces a significant memory bottleneck when storing raw sensory data. \methodAbbr{} builds on these foundations with a holistic framework that integrates compact memory, retrieval-augmented mechanisms, and contrastive failure learning for adaptive fine-tuning on resource-constrained hardware.

-\paragraph{The RAG Paradigm in Robotics} Retrieval-Augmented Generation (RAG), which enriches model outputs with external data at inference time, is a popular, cost-effective alternative to retraining in NLP \cite{lewis2020retrieval, guo2024lightrag, sawarkar2024blended}, and they have been explored in knowledge retrieval systems effectively \cite{santoro2016meta}.
-While they are challenging to adapt for robotics' low-latency, multimodal needs, RAG is emerging as a powerful tool for guiding agents by retrieving past interactions as in-context examples \cite{long2025drae}. \methodAbbr{} uses RAG as a ``warm-start'' for on-device fine-tuning.
-It queries a compact memory buffer for similar past experiences and injects them into the current learning batch, providing a highly relevant initial gradient that significantly reduces adaptation time.
+\paragraph{The RAG Paradigm in Robotics} Retrieval-Augmented Generation enriches model outputs with external data at inference time and is well-established in NLP~\cite{lewis2020retrieval, guo2024lightrag, sawarkar2024blended} and knowledge retrieval~\cite{santoro2016meta}.
+Recent works have applied retrieval-augmented approaches to reinforcement learning~\cite{goyal2022retrieval}, embodied agents~\cite{Zhu2024}, and autonomous driving~\cite{wang2023rac3}, but these focus on inference-time augmentation or offline policy improvement rather than continual on-device fine-tuning. \methodAbbr{} uses RAG as a ``warm-start'' for on-device fine-tuning, querying a compact memory buffer for similar past experiences and injecting them into training batches to accelerate adaptation.
+To our knowledge, \methodAbbr{} is the first framework to integrate compressed experience replay, retrieval-augmented batch construction, and failure-aware contrastive learning for on-device VLA adaptation.